 For colleges that require test scores, test scores will be used in the admissions decision.
 Scores will not be the only factor in the decision, but they will play a role.

-Admissions officers will want to see test scores that correlate with the grades you received in class.
+Admissions officers will want to see scores that correlate with the grades you received in class.
 Some colleges have minimum test score requirements and you will need to make sure you meet those requirements.

 For colleges that do not have published required scores, they typically publish average test scores (you can also find information about this on College Raptor, by using the College Match tool).

-To be a good candidate for admission, you should strive to get test scores that meet or exceed the averages.
+To be a good candidate for admission, you should strive to get scores that meet or exceed the averages.
 If scores are not required, but you submit them anyway, the colleges may use them as they make their decision.
-Higher test scores could help your case if something else in their application is lacking.
+Higher scores could help your case if something else in their application is lacking.

 4. Academic advising